Skip to main content

 Father Christmas (1991)

-The animated short film Father Christmas is an adaptation of British author Raymond Briggs' (RIP) 1973 children's book Father Christmas and its sequel Father Christmas Goes on Holiday.
 It shows the "unseen" life of a somewhat grumpy Father Christmas (voiced by the late Mel Smith) who gets bored of his daily routine after Christmas Eve is over for another year.
 So he decides to go on a summer holiday abroad and relax.
 Upon his return, it's time to get ready for next Christmas!
 He also wishes everyone a "Happy Bloomin' Christmas"!

 Originally broadcast on Christmas Eve 1991, this is often shown again in the UK at Christmas time.
 It's related to the 1982 animation The Snowman, another Christmas classic which was also based on a book by Raymond Briggs.
 I also really like the 2012 sequel The Snowman and the Snowdog.